celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/OrderofOperations.rst

    This is a second way that parentheses are used in Python.
 The first way you've already seen is that () indicates a function call, with the inputs going inside the parentheses.
 How can Python tell when parentheses specify to call a function, and when they are just forcing the order of operations for ambiguous operator expressions?

-   The answer is that if there's a an expression to the left of the parentheses that evaluates to a function object, then the parentheses indicate a function call, and otherwise not.
-You will have to get used to making the same inference when you see parentheses: is this a function call, or just specifying precedence?
+   The answer is that if there's a a function to the left of the parentheses, then the parentheses indicate a function call, and otherwise not.

 **Check your understanding**